kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-2.md

 }
 ```

+View the source and you will now see the widget is using `H3` and it is now styled in the browser.

 ### Adding More Widgets to Sidebar

-* Add another widget to our Sidebar widget
-  + example: Recent Posts

-**How do I do this?**
-Just drag and drop it into our Page Sidebar widget.
-It will go under our Visual Editor section.
+This is easy.
+In the WP Dashboard, drag and drop `Recent Posts` into your sidebar widget.

 The widgets are to close together.
 Need to add some padding between them.

-Add this CSS to `style.css`
+Add this CSS to `css/style.css`

 ```css
 .widget {